Apostrophe-Corp/Reach-DAO-Console/README.md

 The DApp allows any user to create a proposal for other users to contribute to and vote on.
 If the proposal passes, it becomes a bounty funded by the contributions as well as funds raised from sponsors.
 If the proposal does not pass, all users who contributed can claim a refund on the amounts that each of them contributed.

-We envision that a proposal could be a full scale DApp, A part of a DApp, A tutorial, or frameworks or tools that make building with Reach easier and faster for developers.
+We envision that a proposal could be a full scale DApp, a part of a DApp, a tutorial, frameworks or tools that make building with Reach easier and faster for developers.
 We do not limit proposals to this and look forward to creative ways users use our DApp.

 The central idea behind the Reach DAO is to allow projects to be executed or actualized faster by creating a means to incentivize them via bounties while also providing an avenue for Reach Developers to gain much needed experience and expertise and earn money while doing this.